evanmayer/OWLwatcher/README.md

   - urllib
   - datetime
 - Firefox
-  -Flash (for viewing Twitch streams in Firefox)
+  - Flash (for viewing Twitch streams in Firefox)